papaj-na-wrotkach/markdown-cv/index.md

 `2023`
 __Mikrozet Sp. z o.o.__
 - Computer and IT Services
+- Assistance with computer hardware setup and repair services
 - Mandatory internship as part of the technical school curriculum

 `2023`
 __Soft Power Sp. z o.o.__
 - Software Development
+- Collaborated on a Java project
 - Mandatory internship as part of the technical school curriculum

 <!-- taken from github.com/tholman/github-corners -->